Dark Knight Basic Guide

 Pooling Resources for Raid Buffs

-Edge of Shadow and Bloodspiller can be delayed without loss, as long as MP and Blood do not overcap.
-Dark Knight is thus uniquely able to pool a massive amount of potency for use during party raid buff windows, which typically come in multiples of 60 seconds.
+Edge of Shadow and Bloodspiller can be delayed without loss, as long as MP and Blood Gauge do not overcap.
+Dark Knight is thus uniquely able to pool a massive amount of potency for use during party raid buff windows, which typically come every 2 minutes.

 Helpful Macros